firedrakeproject/firedrake/docs/source/notebooks.rst

 there are a range of different techniques to get the best performance from your code.
 The `HPC demonstration
 <https://nbviewer.jupyter.org/github/firedrakeproject/firedrake/blob/master/docs/notebooks/12-HPC_demo.ipynb>`__
-notebook explores some of the different solver options that can make a big difference to the overall runtime of your code when solving very large problems.
+notebook builds up a multigrid solver for an elliptic problem specifically designed for solving very large problems using Firedrake on HPC.